-A range of specializations at different levels, are covered, such as mechanics, building construction, plumbing, refrigeration, electrical installations, auto electrical and electronics, communication systems, mobile maintenance, hair dressing and fashion design, graphic design, accounting, assistant pharmacist, nursing, medical records and physiotherapy
+A range of specializations at different levels are covered, such as mechanics, building construction, plumbing, refrigeration, electrical installations, auto electrical and electronics, photovoltaic cells, communication systems, mobile maintenance, hair dressing, fashion design, graphic design, accounting, assistant pharmacist, nursing, medical records, and physiotherapy.

-These courses are organised in response to local needs.
-Most trainees succeed in securing employment.
+These courses are organized in response to local needs.
+Most students succeed in securing employment.

 For more information click here.

-The programme is run by the TVET and Youth Division in UNRWA HQ (Amman).
-It provides strategic leadership, professional guidance and assumes overall technical responsibility for the planning, management, development and restructuring of all UNRWA’s training courses.
+The programme is managed by the TVET and Youth Division in UNRWA HQ (Amman).
+It provides strategic leadership, professional guidance and assumes overall technical responsibility for the planning, management, development, and restructuring of all UNRWA’s training courses.

 PLACEMENT AND CAREER GUIDANCE

-UNRWA provides professional and career guidance for students to help them make an informed decision about their future career according to their aptitude, interests, skills and available job opportunities.
+UNRWA provides career guidance for school students to help them make an informed decision about their professional future according to their aptitude, interests, skills, and available job opportunities.

 It also equips TVET students with employability skills and provides placement services for its graduates.
 Surveys of UNRWA graduates routinely show high success rates in finding jobs or self-employment within one year of graduation.
 Graduates of UNRWA training institutions also tend to achieve very high pass rates in state-certified examinations in comparison to graduates of other institutions.

-Despite their overall good performance, UNRWA training centres face challenges because of the Agency’s budgetary constraints, including:
+Despite their overall good performance, UNRWA vocational training centers (VTC) face challenges because of the Agency’s budgetary constraints, including:

 - Only limited places are available despite an increased number of applicants each year.

 - New courses can only be introduced as replacements for existing courses.

-- Course curricula need redesigning to cope with the new advancements and emerging needs of the labour market.
+- Course curricula need redesigning to cope with the new advancements and emerging needs of the labor market.

-- Trainers need training to keep up with new equipment and workplace practices
+- Trainers need continuous professional development to keep up with new equipment and modern workplace practices.

 - Outdated training equipment of some courses and deteriorating old workshops’ buildings.

-Between 1954 and 2018, nearly 114 600 Palestine refugee men and women have graduated from UNRWA training centres and 6540 from education science faculties in Jordan and the West Bank.
-These graduates’ active involvement in the economic life of the Middle East has contributed to social stability and partially offset the high unemployment rates affecting many refugee communities.
+Between 1954 and 2020, nearly 123,460 Palestine refugees have graduated from UNRWA training centres and 7,351 from education science faculties (ESF) in Jordan and the West Bank.
+These graduates’ active involvement in the economic life of the region has contributed to social stability and partially offset the high unemployment rates affecting many refugee communities.